- Being in a classroom full of teenagers and young adults for the first time. Adjusting to the new norm may take some time.

 - Do something next that will be helpful or kind to you.
 The STOP Technique is one such approach.
 You halt your current activity and take a breather.
 Relax and inhale deeply.
 Take note of how you feel in the moment.

-- Allow yourself time to mourn the changes that occur with your child’s (or children’s) maturation.
+- Allow yourself time to mourn the changes that occur with becoming a young adult and college student.

 - Try to guess when the change will happen.
 It may take anything from two weeks to many months to readjust to being back in school.
-Prepare for any challenges that may arise by considering your child’s normal response to new situations.
-What do you anticipate will be challenging for your loved ones?
+Prepare for any challenges that may arise by considering your normal response to new situations.
+What do you anticipate will be challenging for you to overcome?

 - Make a connectivity plan.
-Get together as a family once a week to discuss how your kid is doing in school.
+Get together with your support group once a week to discuss how you’re doing in school.

-- Go to where your kid (or kids) are.
-Think about ways you and your kid may work together to prioritize your child’s progress and establish reasonable goals for the year.
+- Meet yourself where you are.
+Think about ways you can prioritize your own progress and establish reasonable goals for the year.

 Biologically, stress causes the adrenal glands to release the hormone cortisol.
 These hormones are helpful because they boost performance, keep us focused, and expand our talents during brief spurts.
 Prolonged and severe stress, however, might be harmful in the long run.

 In a nutshell, it’s reasonable to feel some worry.
-But if you think your adolescent is suffering from harmful anxiety levels, talk to the school counselor (or another suitable expert) about it.
-You may assist your adolescent prepare for the increased stress that comes with maturing and taking on additional responsibilities by encouraging them to confront stress head-on at the beginning of the school year.
-It’s a great way to prepare your youngster for the first day of school!
+But if you think your suffering is from harmful anxiety levels, talk to the school counselor (or another suitable expert) about it.
+Confronting stress head-on at the beginning of the school year is a great way to prepare for a successful school year!